Health Economics, Systems and Policy

 Advancing Implementation and Improvement Science (AIIS) Program:

 The AIIS Program seeks to further enhance collaborations among UT Southwestern, affiliated health systems, community partners, and policy organizations in the pursuit of common missions to enhance the health and healthcare of the people of North Texas and beyond.
 The goal is to develop a system to identify potentially successful projects using implementation and improvement science – which uses rigorous, data-driven research to expand programs and improve a community’s health.
-In addition to members conducting implementation and improvement science studies, AIIS offers methodlolgic consultation, assistance in developing collaborations, and training in implementation & improvement sciences.
+In addition to members conducting implementation and improvement science studies, AIIS offers methodologic consultation, assistance in developing collaborations, and training in implementation & improvement sciences.
 Program faculty develop and evaluates team-based approaches to deliver evidence-based care and public health services, learning health and public health systems, and population-wide innovations.

 Economic Valuation Unit